Timings : 5:00 AM - 10:00 PM

 Time Required : Less than 1 hour

 The Lakshman Jhula is a famous hanging bridge across the river Ganga that connects two villages, Tapovan in the Tehri Garhwal district and Jonk in the Pauri Garhwal district.
-Located 5 kilometres to the northeast of the town Rishikesh in the Indian state of Uttarakhand, the entire bridge is made up of iron, is 450 feet long and is situated at the height of 70 feet from the river.
-The Lakshman Jhula is well-known amongst tourists because it is believed that Lord Lakshman, the younger brother of Lord Rama, had crossed the river Ganga at this same site, where the bridge now majestically stands for all to see.
+Located in the town Rishikesh in the Indian state of Uttarakhand, the entire bridge is made up of iron, is 450 feet long and is situated at the height of 70 feet from the river.
+Sadly, it has been closed permanently owing to the risk to the safety and security.
+A new glass bridge is set to come up adjacent to Lakshman Jhula.
+However, it is still used by pedestrians but bikes are strictly not allowed.